 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Every sales leader or sales manager is responsible for growing their company's revenue.
 To grow, you need net new business.
 There are two ways to do this.
-One is to sell more to your existing clients.
+One is to sell more to your existing clients, which helps recover lost client revenue.
 This is a good starting point because you already have contacts and contracts, making this strategy fast.
-The second way to increase your revenue is to acquire new clients.
+The second way to increase your revenue is to acquire new clients which is critical for any new sales company.

 When selling to your existing clients, you create new opportunities that result in net new business.
-When calling on prospective clients, you are prospecting to win new clients.
+When calling on prospective clients, you are prospecting to win new clients which is especially important for a new sales company.
 A leader pursuing growth will use both strategies simultaneously.
 What follows here outlines the reasons sales leaders and sales managers need net new business, which is one of the sales objectives worth pursuing.

 1. Increased Revenue